garylirocks/quickrefs/azure.markdown

 - All resources must be in one and only one group;
 - Resources in one group can span multiple regions;
 - Groups can't be nested;
+- Cannot be renamed;
+- Resources can be moved between groups;

 You can organize resource groups in different ways: